mendersoftware/mender-docs/04.Artifacts/01.Building-Mender-image/01.Building-Yocto-image/docs.md

 bitbake-layers add-layer ../meta-mender/meta-mender-demo
 ```

 !!!
 Mender board integration is mostly automated.
-Consequently, a board-specific Mender integration layer as described below is typically only neccessary for improving performance or resolving any board-specific issues.
+Consequently, a board-specific Mender integration layer as described below is typically only necessary for improving performance or resolving any board-specific issues.
 If you are unsure if you need one, try to build without adding any board integration layer.

 If needed, add any Mender integration layer specific to your board.
 For the three Mender reference devices use these layers (only add one of these):